jeffbski/redux-logic/docs/where-business-logic.md

 I'm excited about how this unifies and simplifies business logic code letting us focus on the important details.

-I'd love to hear what you think.
+I’d love to hear what you think, my twitter handle is [@jeffbski](https://twitter.com/jeffbski) or you can contact me through my training site: https://codewinds.com/

+You can find the code, docs, and examples at [redux-logic repo](https://github.com/jeffbski/redux-logic)